project-serum/governance-registry/README.md

 ## Give Grants of Locked Tokens

-1. Ask the recepient to `CreateVoter` and `CreateDepositEntry` with the desired lock up period, vesting and `allow_clawback=true`.
-Double check the address and deposit entry id they communicate.
+1. Ask the recepient for their desired address.
-2. Make a proposal to call `Deposit` for depositing tokens into their locked deposit entry.
+2. Make a proposal to call `Grant` for depositing tokens into a new locked deposit entry for their address.
+Use a governance that either is the realm authority or the token mint's grant authority.
 3. If necessary, later make a proposal to call `Clawback` on their deposit to retrieve all remaining locked tokens.